Estimating Product Cannibalisation in Wholesale using Multivariate Hawkes Processes with Inhibition: Hawkes Processes

 The following specification encompasses the self-exciting nature:

 Here, $\mu(\cdot) > 0$ is the background rate that can capture seasonality and underlying trends.
-We call $K \, g(\cdot)$ the excitation kernel, where $K \geq 0$, $g(x) \geq 0$ for $x \geq 0 $ and $\int_0^\infty g(x) \, dx = 1$.
-Each observation prior to $t$ contributes to the intensity at time $t$ as governed by the kernel.
+We call $g(\cdot)$ the influence kernel, where $g(x) \geq 0$ for $x \geq 0 $ and $\int_0^\infty g(x) \, dx = 1$.
+This decides how much the influence is spread out over time, whereas $K$ captures the overall magnitude of the influence.
+A classic Hawkes process restricts $K \geq 0$, which only allows excitation.
+When $K \leq 0$, which corresponds to inhibition, further considerations are required.
+These are discussed in Section~\ref{subsec_inhibition}.

+Each observation prior to $t$ contributes to the intensity at time $t$ as governed by the kernel $g(\cdot)$ and $K$.
 This drives the self-exciting behaviour of the Hawkes process.
-Both the background rate and the kernel depend on parameters $\Theta = (\Theta_\mu, K, \Theta_g)$ where $\Theta_\mu$ and $\Theta_g$ contains all parameters from $\mu(\cdot) > 0$ and $g(\cdot)$, respectively.
-To estimate them, a plethora of methods is successfully employed in the literature, for example maximum likelihood approaches and Bayesian methods \citep{Veen_2008_estimation, rasmussen_bayesian_2013, guo_consistency_2018, chen_2018_direct}.
+Both the background rate and the kernel depend on parameters $\Theta = (\theta_\mu, K, \theta_g)$ where $\theta_\mu$ and $\theta_g$ contains all parameters from $\mu(\cdot)$ and $g(\cdot)$, respectively.
+To estimate them, a plethora of methods is successfully employed in the literature, for example maximum likelihood approaches and Bayesian methods \citep{Veen_2008_estimation, rasmussen_bayesian_2013, chen_2018_direct, ross_bayesian_2021}.